dipanshu231099/CS308-Lab3-Text-Software/docs/documentation_Frontend.md

 - Keywords file
   - Select File Button : This Button lets you select the text file form the file explorer.
   - Refresh File Button : This button when clicked software loads the modified file and provide the updated statistics.
-  - Get Lines Button: This button when clicked the software extracts all the sentences containing the keywords and display those secntences in the gui.
+  - Get Lines Button: This button when clicked the software extracts all the sentences containing the keywords and display those secntences in the gui of software.